xzy256/osdetector-gradle-plugin/README.md

+If you build grpc, it depends osdetector.
+This is built for mips64el arch modify build.gradle gradle.properties build see 编译osdetector-grandle-plugin日记 building log output see osdetector-gradle-plugin.log

 # OS Detector Plugin for Gradle
 A Gradle plugin that detects the OS name and architecture, providing a uniform classifier to be used in the names of native artifacts.